whosonfirst/whosonfirst-www/www/blog/2018/02/27/why-of-the-how/index.md

 **I see this inability to write a WOF -> ES thingy in Go, quickly and with only a manageable amount of burden, as a short-coming and something to be addressed going forward.
-We have [a couple other places](https://github.com/whosonfirst/py-mapzen-whosonfirst-export) where we've painted ourselves in to a language corner (Python) and it's useful only in that it illustrates how _not_ to do things in the future.**
+We have [a couple other places](https://github.com/whosonfirst/py-mapzen-whosonfirst-export) where we've painted ourselves in to a language-specific corner (Python) and it's useful only in that it illustrates how _not_ to do things in the future.**

 WOF can't support all the